right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 The next higher level are the needs of belonging and love—not the love that you see in Disney cartoons or chick flicks, but a need to feel needed, appreciated, and validated.
 When she realizes you are an AMG, she becomes attracted to you.
 She feels the need to be liked and appreciated by someone with higher status than her.
 This is the very essence of qualification.
 When you screen a girl with questions and validate her responses to them, she feels that there are very specific things about her that make her UNIQUE to you.
 This is the most crucial part of the seduction process.

 Esteem is next.
 Here, the process in the 5-2-6 method of validation takes place, and she feels a strong sense of achievement for making through all of your defenses.
-Once she knows you are really into her through validation
+Once she knows you are really into her through validationand qualification, she builds a little reputation to herself.

----

-# CHASE HUGHES

-and qualification, she builds a little reputation to herself.
 She legitimizes that since she was able to win you over and make you like her that she is high status.
 This phase also includes a great deal of responsibility on her part.
 She develops, over the course of roughly about 45 minutes, a sense of responsibility and loyalty to you.
 It manifests itself when she feels a slightly stronger need to take care of you, nurture the ongoing conversation, and try to keep herself on point in order to win you over fully into a relationship.

 Actualization is the full realization of the relationship.
 The beginning of sexual and emotional relationships makes women very nervous and excited in the face of being fulfilled sexually, emotionally, and physically by a man.
 When a woman sees a man's potential, she sizes up the potential of the relationship and sets mini goals for the relationship before anything has even happened.
 As she sets these expectations, she feels more and more validated and fulfilled as they are met or exceeded.

 Maslow's pyramid is not a method or a technique, but a reference to be understood prior to going out into the war zone of dating and women.
-It is the perfect example of

----

-# THE PASSPORT

-what women go through to make decisions to start a relationship with a man.
+It is the perfect example ofwhat women go through to make decisions to start a relationship with a man.
 It can be applied to almost any interaction, and it is a severely underused tool in society today.
 Use it.

 ## TRAINING